 |Dinner||Thai beef salad||Chicken cashew sir fry with cauliflower rice|

 I eat quite similar foods on a daily basis as I find this helps me to stay on track and it’s easier when it comes to food preparation.
 You’ll also notice that I don’t have many snacks and this is because my meals are quite large, so I don’t need them.
 I try to stick to 3 main meals and 1 snack because this is what works for me, and stops me from overeating.

-If you’re interested in clean eating and a lower carb meal plan, I have a free 7 day slim down meal plan that you can download on my homepage :) xx
+If you’re interested in clean eating and a lower carb meal plan, I have a free 7 Day Slim Down meal plan that you can download :) xx